GH-Assignment/COE3200-Assignment/README.md

 # Hello Python Program

 ## Purpose of the Repository
-This repository is created to demonstrate basic GitHub usage and a simple Python program for educational purposes.
+This repository was created to learn how GitHub is used to store and share code.

 ## What the Python Script Does
 The `hello.py` script prints a greeting message to the screen when executed.